 Scale of 90-100

-Stylish family-run beach retreat on a 96-acre island accessed by ferry from Staniard Creek.
-Lodgings (for a maximum of 75 guests) comprise West Indian-style bungalows, cottages and villas; no in-room phones or televisions.
-All come with personal golf carts, except for Marina Rooms.
-Cottage Suites feature peaked ceilings, wide verandas and a traditional island-style décor with sisal matting, white cotton-covered armchairs and dark wood furniture.
-Overwater spa with glass floor panels, freshwater pool with adjacent grill restaurant, tennis courts, three miles of private beach and atmospheric Great House with bar.
-(Wi-Fi in Pineapple House reception area only.)
-World-class bonefishing, biking, kayaking and snorkeling.
-Closed end of August to November.
+Set on a 96-acre island, this stylish family-run beach retreat is accessible by ferry from Staniard Creek.
+Luxury lodgings (for a maximum of 75 guests) comprise West Indian-style bungalows, cottages and villas.
+Though lacking phones and televisions, all accommodations except for Marina Rooms come with personal golf carts.
+Cottage Suites feature peaked ceilings, wide verandas and a traditional island-style décor with white cotton-covered armchairs and dark wood furniture.
+Amenities include an overwater spa with glass floor panels, a main restaurant, a freshwater pool, tennis courts and 3 miles of private beach.
+Additionally, world-class bonefishing, kayaking and snorkeling are available.
+The property is closed every September and October.

 Read the full review from our editors.